 You can see why trucking companies will fight you even when it's obvious that they are to blame for the accident.
 If they can convince a jury that you or some other party are also even partially to blame, they can avoid having to pay for all of your losses.

 I was hit by an 18-wheeler: How much is my case potentially worth?

 Everyone is entitled to ask us what they think their case is worth.
-The bottom line is that we can't give you reliable guess until we know the facts of your case.
+The bottom line is that we can't give you a reliable guess until we know the facts of your case.

 A lot will depend on how serious the injuries are, whether someone lost their life, and how many people contributed to the accident.
 We'd love to be able to a "Value Calculator" for people to just punch in some numbers and see what money they could receive, but that simply isn't possible.
 There are too many variables & factors.